 Growing peppers is not rocket science, but there is a bit of plant science involved in growing peppers.
 However, we are not going to get into the science.
-There is another thing we are not going to talk about, and that is: "Are peppers a fruit, or a vegetable?"
+There is another thing we are not going to talk about, and that is: How to grow pepper and "Are peppers a fruit, or a vegetable?"
 We will leave that one up to everyone to guess at!

 Peppers (Capsicum) can live for years with the right care and right environment.
 We have had pepper varieties that have lived for many years, and the only reason they did not live was due to lack of care.
 For example, we have had a bonsai pepper plant (or bonchilli as people are calling them), for over 8 years, and it is still growing.
 If you have a good place to grow your pepper plants, like a basement or heated garage, it is well worth it as they will yield two to three times more in the second year.
 If you can keep them to the third year, you will be amazed at the yields you will get.